hfaran/CitySportsLeague-Server/README.md

 Create an account.
 Join a team, or make one and invite friends.
 Matchmake to get matched for games with teams of a similar skill level.
 Enter your score to keep it fresh.

-* This is the server backend for City Sports League (a JSON API powered by Tornado-JSON and Pony ORM)
+* This is the server backend (a JSON API powered by Tornado-JSON and Pony ORM) for City Sports League written in ~20 hours
 * Client can be found at https://github.com/g4-SL/Windows10-GameMatchmaking
 * [IEEE Vancouver Windows 10 Hackathon](http://sites.ieee.org/vancouver-cs/archives/357)